Which Letter Of The Alphabet Has The Most Water

 The answer to this question is that the letter ‘C’ does not contain any water.
 Water is a liquid and letters are not made up of liquids, so it is impossible for the letter ‘C’ to contain any water.
 However, if you look closely at the letter ‘C’, you may be able to see small droplets of water on its surface.
 This is because most surfaces, including the surfaces of letters, are prone to collecting moisture from the air or from contact with other objects.
 Even though these droplets may appear on the surface of the letter ‘C’, it does not actually contain any water inside it.

-See also What Happens When You Drink Distilled Water
+See also What Temperature To Distill Water

 Other Letters That Contain High Amounts of Water